 The dose of dexmethylphenidate will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of dexmethylphenidate.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - For oral dosage form (extended-release capsules):

 - Adults—At first, 10 milligrams (mg) once a day in the morning.
 Your doctor may adjust your dose as needed.
-However, the maximum dose is 40 mg per day.
+However, the dose is usually not more than 40 mg per day.

 - Children 6 years of age and older—At first, 5 milligrams (mg) once a day in the morning.
 Your doctor may adjust your dose as needed.
-However, the maximum dose is 30 mg per day.
+However, the dose is usually not more than 30 mg per day.

 - Children younger than 6 years of age—Use and dose must be determined by your doctor.